IMLMT/Employee-List-Generator---NodeJS/README.md

 The CLI is generated using Node.JS.
 It requires the following to be installed through terminal/CMD prior to running the APP.js file.

-  - Node Modeule packages: installs FS and UTIL, type 'npm i' on terminal.
+  - Node Module packages: installs dependencies FS and UTIL, type 'npm i' on terminal.
-  - Inquirer package: installs inquirer, type 'npm i inquirer' on terminal.
+  - Inquirer Module package: installs inquirer, type 'npm i inquirer' on terminal.

 Run APP.js on terminal.